Green Lake County Correctional Facility

 they are released.

-will not be accepted and returned to sender.
+* Packages and boxes will not be accepted, and they will be returned to sender.

 How do I deposit money on an Inmate’s account?